Qualtrics International (BATS:XM) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Qualtrics International (BATS:XM – Free Report) in a report published on Thursday.
-The brokerage issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of Qualtrics International (BATS:XM – Get Free Report) in a research note issued on Friday.
+The firm set a “sell” rating on the stock.

 Qualtrics International Company Profile